TrafficDriven/ml-deployer/README.md

 * Test the **version.yml** workflow fully by adding [bugfix] or [feature] to your commit messages.
 * The **cd.yml** workflow must be tested by manual trigger.
 * The release (deployment on merge to main) process can be tested by merging the dev branch to main with [bugfix] or [feature] in the merge commit message.
-* Note to add the #none or #minor on merging to main to determine how the reusable workflow tag should be bumped.
 * Merge the dev branch into the main branch.
+Note to add the #none or #minor on merging to main to determine how the reusable workflow tag should be bumped.